sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-custom-skills.md

 }
 ```

-Make sure to enter your own *key* value in the *TranslateText* method based on the key you got when signing up for the Translate Text API.
+Make sure to enter your own *key* value in the *Moderate* method based on the key you got when signing up for the Content Moderator API.

 This example is a simple enricher that only works on one record at a time.
 This fact will become important later, when you're setting the batch size for the skillset.